msnsports-31000/metro-app-screenshots/README.txt

 3.Search from the available tips and shortcuts.
 4.Notifications and tile updates let you know when new tips or shortcuts have arrived.
 5.Keep it snappy while exploring.
-Windows Help+Tips:
+Windows Calculator:
+1.Do basic math calculations with ease
+2.Use powerful scientific calculator functions 3.Quickly convert between different units
+4.Use memory to store numbers and reuse them for other calculations 5.Do conversion and calculations side by side with your other apps Windows Help+Tips:
 1. All the info you need to get going with the latest version of Windows.
 2. Learn about Start, printing, using apps, and more.